Having a whole “Smart” House

 Nowadays the “smart” devices use a cloud based platform, which literally are servers and software based on the internet, for example, one that is well known and used currently is the Apple Home Kit.
 Some smart devices even use their own cloud based platforms such as Amazon’s Echo speakers or Google’s Nest Hub and those are largely compatible with devices from different manufacturers.
 In fact these recent cloud platforms make it much easier than it used to be and you do not need to get all your smart accessories from a same manufacturer, it allows you to get “smart” devices from different brands making it relatively easy to add to your smart device collection without worrying about them working together as the cloud platform connects them all together.

 Your home becomes a “smart” home when your collection of smart devices works all together, thanks to your cloud based platform such as HomeKit, Alexa and Google Assistant, which eases the process of getting all your devices in sync.
 Most of these platforms allow you to create simple automation (often called “routines”) in which different devices work together at the same time.
 For example, your front door motion sensor when triggered could also turn on a light at the front door, start your smart speaker and play music and turn on your hallway lights, all at the same time.
-You could set-up your security system to turn on and off the lights in all or certain rooms in your house at a set time; it could lock the front door, or even play a message or some music upon your request.
+You could set-up your security system to turn on and off the lights in all or certain rooms in your house at a set time; it could lock the front door, or even play a message or some music upon your request, many options are possible.

 What does a smart home do?

 One of the main reason people chose to transform their house in becoming a “smart” home would be to make things easier, like those little daily tasks; such as turning on and off the lights inside and outside, locking or unlocking the front door, adjusting the heating or cooling of the house, monitoring the doors and windows, opening or closing the garage door, the back door, motion sensors for intruders, security alarm, unlocking the door for the children coming back from school…. and much more.
 And, when integrating security devices you can increase your home security and it will make you feel safer when at home.
-It also allows you to control the energy usage and cost which can translate into savings and better control over your budget.
+It also allows you to control the energy usage and cost which can translate into savings and having a much better control over your budget.

 Here are a few examples of Smart home devices usage

 One morning you leave for work in a hurry, you think you have closed and locked the doors and garage door but are not sure? if your house has smart locks and a garage door controller you happened to have forgotten them unlocked or even opened, you would then receive an alert on your Smartphone and could simply tap the App and suddenly the garage door closes and the front door locks by itself.
-Wouldn’t it be so much easier than having to go back home or go to work with the worry that you may have forgotten to lock the doors and just find out at night when returning home?
+Wouldn’t it be so much easier than having to go back home or go to work with the worry that you may have forgotten to lock the doors and just find out at night when returning home? or even worst risking to give easy access to your home to intruders or thieves.

 Your smart speakers can allow you to preset music playing easily but also it can do simple tasks such as creating your to do or shopping list, call a car service for you, remind you of a coming appointment or even read your children a bedtime story.